Easiest European Countries to Move to From the USA: A 2026 Guide

 Your Future as a Dutch Resident

-The DAFT residence permit is initially granted for two years and is simple to renew as long as your business continues to meet the minimum requirements.
-After just five years of continuous legal residency, you become eligible to apply for permanent residency or even Dutch citizenship.
-This clear and reliable path makes the Netherlands one of the best and easiest European countries to move to from the USA for long-term planning.
+The DAFT permit is granted for two years at first and renews as long as your business keeps meeting the requirements.
+After five years of continuous legal residence, you become eligible to apply for permanent residency or Dutch citizenship.

 Ireland & Italy: The Ancestry Route to an EU Passport